 If they're taking a gap year:

 The CIPD, ACCA, CFA, Bar qualification, medical finals, solicitor exam — professional qualifications are often harder than academic degrees and far less celebrated.
-The gap between "finishing a university degree" (major party, gowns, photographs) and "passing your finals exams while working full-time for three years" (quick drinks and back to work Monday) is deeply unfair.

 A personalised novel — the logic here is the same as for any other graduation.
 They've just finished a chapter that cost them enormously.
 A story that centres them at the end of it has specific resonance.